afranken/All-In-One-Favicon/readme.txt

 You can either use favicons you already uploaded or use the builtin upload mechanism to upload a favicon to your WordPress installation.

-All three favicon types are supported - .ico, .png and .gif (may be animated) Also, the Apple Touch Icon is supported.
+All three favicon types are supported - .ico, .png and .gif (may be animated) Also, Apple Touch Icons are supported.

+See <a href="">plugin page</a> for more information and screenshots.

 Localization